vthommeret/jobs/software-engineering-golang-product.md

 * Working with the Support and Sales Engineering Team, to help understand customer requirements and any problems with the existing service.
-* Working with the Ops to make sure your new servers and services are rock solid, monitorable and visibile
+* Working with the Ops to make sure your new servers and services are rock solid, monitorable and visible
 * and even talking to customers to get unfiltered feedback.
 That's the best part!

 And oh yeah, you'll be doing lots of programming.
 You'll likely need:

 * Strong linux and bash skills
-* Proficency in javascript.
+* Proficiency in javascript.
 We use a lot of [React](https://facebook.github.io/react/)/[Redux](http://redux.js.org) but we'll train you for that part.
 * Proficeny in a few different lanaguges.
 We primarily program in Go